alchemy-react-demos/demo-compendium-pokedex/README.md

     - sets the selectedType state
     - call the API with the selected Type
     - update the pokemon state with the API response data
+  - handleButtonClick
+    - call the API with the selected type AND the query

 ## Plan